enkelmedia/TheDashboard/README.md

 ##Upgrading
 When you upgrade, just run the new installer owver the old installation - there is no need to uninstall.

+This package was created by Enkel Media, http://www.enkelmedia.se